mattcullenmeyer/depploy-backend/README.md

 `make docker-up`

+If you're registering a new user locally, comment out `SendConfirmationEmail` in pkg/controllers/auth/register_email_user.go unless you want to test sending the email to a real email account.

 Be sure database is created first.
 Docker will need to be running to execute the following command.
 `go run ./init .`